 Karnataka is one of the most diverse South Indian states, it's famous for the city of Bangalore, which apart from being the capital city is famous for its many parks and gardens.
 The state of Karnataka has also been associated with ancient ruling dynasties such as the Maurya Empire, the Vijayanagara Empire and the Deccan Sultanate and is home to many ancient sculptures and battle scarred forts as proof of that.

-Andhra Pradesh is a beautiful amalgamation of rich tradition and breath- taking natural beauty, places of historical significance and an important place of pilgrimage as well.
+Andhra Pradesh and Telangana are enriched with rich tradition and breath- taking natural beauty, places of historical significance and an important place of pilgrimage as well.
 Cities like Hyderabad are famous for historical monuments like the renowned Charminar, built in 1591, by Sultan Muhammad Quli Qutb Shah.
 The state is also known for its beautiful hill stations and temples.

 Kerala, also known as "Tropical Paradise" is a delight to explore.
 Kerala is known for its gorgeous palm fringed beaches and its peaceful backwaters.
 Also famous in Kerala are wildlife sanctuaries like Periyar, and destinations such as Alleppey, Kochi and Munnar.

 Tamil Nadu has strong historical associations and is blessed with natural gifts such as the Western and Eastern Ghats and the Annamalai Hills.
 The state is also famous for its beaches like the famous Marina Beach, located in Chennai and magnificent Hindu Temples built in the Dravadian style of architecture located in the city of Madhurai.